35 Landing Page Inspirations to Copy for E-commerce [UPDATED 2020]

 Fortunately, we’ve made it possible for e-commerce sites to build their own landing pages even without needing any prior design experience.
 With over 200 templates to choose from, Landingi makes it quick and easy to build a high-converting e-commerce landing page.
 Building your page is as simple as picking a template, adding your brand’s message and elements, and hitting “Publish”.

-For those that want more flexibility and customization, our drag-and-drop editor can help bring your original design to life.
+For those who want more flexibility and customization, our drag-and-drop editor can help bring your original design to life.
 When you’re finished, track and measure the success of your page by monitoring conversions and other metrics.